JamesClonk/go-todotxt/README.md

 [![GoDoc](https://godoc.org/github.com/JamesClonk/go-todotxt?status.png)](https://godoc.org/github.com/JamesClonk/go-todotxt)

-The Package todotxt is a Go client library for Gina Trapani's [todo.txt](https://github.com/ginatrapani/todo.txt-cli/) files.
+The *todotxt* package is a Go client library for Gina Trapani's [todo.txt](https://github.com/ginatrapani/todo.txt-cli/) files.
 It allows for parsing and manipulating of task lists and tasks in the todo.txt format.

 ## Installation